 Custard Filled Hedgehog

 These were by far the cutest thing for sale I had seen that was edible of course!
 The hedgehogs are pastry with cuts in the top to create spikes.
 They are filled with custard and sometimes chocolate.
 They are made fresh and can be found at a famous stall in the market.
 The stall has been featured in magazines, papers and had a couple of Japanese celebrities visit.
-This stall had to be featured on my Nishiki market what to eat guide as the food was delicious and they were so friendly to us.
+This stall had to be featured on my Nishiki market food guide as the food was delicious and they were so friendly to us.

 Uba With Mushrooms And Greens